sqlfluff/sqlfluff/docs/source/layout.rst

 Configuring Layout
 ------------------

+Configuration for layout is spread across three places:

+#.
+Configuration for what indentation is expected to be present
+   within particular dialect elements is controlled by the parser.
+   This is because in the background SQLFluff inserts :code:`Indent` and :code:`Dedent` tokens into the parse tree where those things are expected.
+For more detail see :ref:`layoutindentconfig`.

+#.
+Configuration for the spacing and line position of particular
+   types of element (such as commas or operators) in set in the :code:`layout` section of the config file.
+For more detail see :ref:`layoutspacingconfig`.

+#.
+Some elements of layout are still controlled by rules directly.
+   These are usually very specific cases, see :ref:`ruleref` for more details.

+.. _layoutindentconfig:

+Configuring indent locations
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-How indentation is linted is controlled in the rules, but what indentation is expected to be present is controlled by the parser, and therefore configured separately.
-One of the key areas for this is the indentation of the :code:`JOIN` expression.
+One of the key areas for this is the indentation of the :code:`JOIN` expression, which we'll use as an example.

 Semantically, a :code:`JOIN` expression is part of the :code:`FROM` expression and therefore would be expected to be indented.
 However according to many